Best Practice

 The process continues as new participants also recommend further contacts.
 This method creates a growing network of participants, much like a snowball increasing in size as it rolls downhill, hence the name.

 In practice, snowball sampling involves several key steps.
 First, snowball sampling begins by identifying and selecting the initial subjects, often called "seed" members, who have a strong connection or central role in the community of interest.
-These seeds are crucial for gaining access to and the trust of subsequent participants.
+These seeds are instrumental in gaining access to and the trust of subsequent participants.

 After interviewing the seed members, the researcher asks them for referrals to other potential participants.
 This referral process is repeated with each new participant, expanding the sample size progressively.